robknows/JTests/README.md

 drop =: 3 : 'stack =: y }. stack' 	NB.
 Drops y items from the stack
 ```

-I can test it by writing a test, which is a thing, it is a noun:
+I can test it by writing a test, which is a noun, as indicated by the first "0" in 0 : 0:

 ```J